It’s Time to Rethink Legal Talent

 GCs are pulled in so many different directions.
 More than ever, GCs must serve as a strategic partner to the business, possibly supporting a new product development or expansion into a new market.
 They are constantly in rapid-response mode, reacting to a bevy of requests that often seem to come with expectations of superhuman-level turnaround times.
 GCs sometimes need to play a crisis management role, which can throw predictability and productivity off balance.
 At the same time, GCs must act as a chief talent officer, keeping a pulse on high-performing individuals and thinking of ways to prevent burn-out.

 It’s no wonder GCs and their teams are frustrated with the status quo for hiring legal talent and the existing duopoly between outsourcing work to law firms or hiring additional in-house team members.
 So, let’s change that.
 It’s time to empower the modern legal department, and we can start right now by exploring ways to rethink legal talent.

-See how in our new position paper Clearing the Path: Why Rethinking Talent Is the Key to Empowering the Legal Department, where you can get an inside look at what Axiom calls “the third path” to addressing who does the legal work.
+See how in our new position paper Rethinking Legal Talent: How to empower the legal department, where you can get an inside look at what Axiom calls “the third path” to addressing who does the legal work.